Sovan Chatterjee: Bhangar Power Grid

-Chatterjee supports the restoration work of building the Bhangar Power Grid, which was stopped due to protests of villagers over acquisition of land.
+Chatterjee supports the restoration work of building the Bhangar Power Grid, which was stopped due to the protests of villagers over the acquisition of land.
 He said that outsiders with vested interests were hindering development.

 Water crisis

 In May 2017, there were reports of water crisis in South Kolkata.
 Areas affected included Garden Reach, Watgunj, Kidderpore.
 Left Front councillors boycotted a monthly meeting of the Kolkata Municipal Corporation to protest against the body's inability to solve the issue.
-About the complaints, Chatterjee said that the opposition were making a "mountain out of a mole hill".
+About the complaints, Chatterjee said that the opposition was making a "mountain out of a molehill".